RationAI/xopat/modules/webgl/README.md

-# WebGL in OpenSeadragon
+# WebGL Module
 Module for WebGL-based post-processing of images.
 Supports arrays of images concatenated into one image vertically.
 Multiple images can be post-processed using various strategies (which can be dynamically changed) and the result is blended into one resulting image.
 It is highly customizable and allows for multiple contexts in use.

-> A javascript bridge file enables plugin-like integration to OpenSeadragon.
-But you can use this module (except the bridge class obviously) for any suitable purpose, without employing the OpenSeadragon library.
+Setting up:
+``include.json`` specifies how to load the module as a series of JS files. `requires` specifies other module dependence.

-Constructors of `WebGLModule` accepts `options` argument
+Constructor of `WebGLModule` accepts `options` argument
 - `options.ready()` function called once the visualisation is prepared to render, for the first time only
 - `options.htmlControlsId` id of a HTML container where to append visualisation UI controls (basically appends the output of `htmlShaderPartHeader`)
 - `options.htmlShaderPartHeader(title, html, dataId, isVisible, layer, isControllable = true)` function to customize HTML rendering of the shader controls (ignored if `htmlControlsId` not set)